 , the more humid it will be.
 This water vapor appears in the atmosphere as water evaporates.
 Hotter climates tend to have more humidity because heat makes water evaporate faster

 Places with a lot of trees will also have high humidity.
-This is caused by the amount of moisture trees release back into the air
+The amount of moisture trees cause this release back into the air

 .
-This is water that was absorbed through the soil and is released through the leaves.
+This water is absorbed through the soil and released through the leaves.

 How to Pick the Best Materials

-If you’re building any structure, you’re going to need to be able to choose materials that hold up in all climates.
-These structures are going to take a lot of abuse from wind, rain, animals, cold weather, and the heat.
+If you’re building any structure, you will need to be able to choose materials that hold up in all climates.
+These structures will take a lot of abuse from wind, rain, animals, cold weather, and heat.
 The materials you use have to be able to withstand all of it.